telerik/kendo-ui-core/docs/controls/charts/data-binding.md

 In addition to value fields, each series allows for specifying a category field.
 The category values from all series are concatenated and each point is mapped to its category.
 Point order is not significant.
 Series points are [aggregated](/api/dataviz/chart#configuration-series.aggregate) to produce one value per category.

-The example below demonstrates how to bind with `categoryField`
+The example below demonstrates how to bind with `categoryField`.

 ###### Example